Psychological Assessment Services

-- If you are currently receiving stimulant medication for ADHD and plan to have the medical providers at the UCC prescribe, you must provide the complete test report from your home provider documenting the diagnosis of ADHD.
+- If you are currently receiving stimulant medication for ADHD and plan to have the medical providers at the UCC prescribe, you must provide the complete test report documenting the diagnosis of ADHD.
 This should include educational or psychological testing results.
-In addition to the home provider’s complete test report, you should provide a summary of treatment recommendations.
+In addition to the complete test report, you should provide a summary of treatment recommendations.

-- If your educational or psychological test report is not immediately available, the UCC will request your consent to speak with a parent/guardian and your home provider to confirm the following:
+- If your educational or psychological test report is not immediately available, UCC providers may prescribe one month of stimulant medication pending receipt of the test report.
+In these instances, the UCC will request your consent to speak with a parent/guardian and the provider who made the initial diagnosis to confirm the following:

 - Developmental history consistent with ADHD

 - Confirmation that testing has been done and is consistent with ADHD

 In the absence of previous psychological or educational testing there are the following options:

 - If a diagnosis was made by a Child and Adolescent Psychiatrist prior to 18 years of age: